dimok789/mocha/README.md

 * OTP redirection from SD card for a custom launch image; upon load of the custom firmware if it exists on sd card (sd:/wiiu/apps/mocha/launch_image.tga)

 **Frappuccino Features**
-* Custom fw.img support
+* Custom fw.img support (IMG not provided, and custom as in modifications will be allowed)
 * Allows the injection for Virtual Console
-* Disables and patches signiture checks, to allow custom Applications
+* Disables and patches signiture checks, to allow custom Applications (Already integrated into the application)
 * Will have the ability to modify the system menu, most likely custom images and color values
 * More system modifications
 * Easy setup
 * System Update blocking
-* Automatic updates for the CFW (If using a fw.img)
+* Automatic updates for the CFW Application (Updates the Homebrew only, not you CFW.)
 * redNAND Support (Integrated into this CFW)
 * Allow on the fly cheat code injection
 * Allow on the fly mod injection as well as patch/dlc injection
 * Install any Application, Update, DLC, and/or Game.
 * Allow the ability to launch Loadiine directly from the system menu
 * Allow the ability to change the region of your system, if using EmuNAND; for example, change the region from USA to JPN in order to download software from Japan.
+NOTE: eShop only!
 * Region free Disk and Software support
 * And many more features.